chaoma99/lct-tracker/README.md

 __________
 Quickstart

-1. Extract code somewhere.
+1. Unzip code or clone it from https://github.com/chaoma99/lct-tracker.git

-2. Install the vl_feat toolbox in your current path http://www.vlfeat.org/
+2. Add the vl_feat toolbox in your current path http://www.vlfeat.org/

-3. If you don't have the videos already, run 'download_videos.m' (may take some time).
+3. If you don't have the object tracking benchmark (OTB) dataset yet, run 'download_videos.m' (it will automatically download the OTB-100 sequences)

 4. Run utility/compile.m to comile calcIIF.cpp and im2colstep.c.
-These files are compiled with opencv3.0
+These files are tested with opencv3.0.
+Notice the compatibility issue if your opencv version is earlier than 3.0

-5. The C++ source files "assignToBins1.c", "gradientMex.cpp", 'imResample.cpp' are from Pitor Dollar's toolbox.
+5. The source files "assignToBins1.c", "gradientMex.cpp", 'imResample.cpp' are from Pitor Dollar's toolbox.
    If the compiled files do not work on your system, get it from http://vision.ucsd.edu/~pdollar/toolbox/doc/index.html

 __________
 Introduction

-The script 'run_tracker' without parameters is to choose a video and test the tracker on it.
+The script 'run_tracker' without parameters is to choose a video and test the proposed tracker.
+The start interface is 'run_tracker'.

-The script 'run_lct2' is the interface for cvpr2013 benchmark
+We also provide an the interface 'run_lct2' for reproduce our results on OBT tracking benchmark

-The main interface function is 'run_tracker'.
-You can test several configurations (KCF, DCF, MOSSE) by calling it with different commands:

  run_tracker
-   Without any parameters, will ask you to choose a video, track using the Gaussian KCF on HOG, and show the results in an interactive figure.
+   Without any parameters, will ask you to choose a video, and track the objects, and show the results in an interactive figure.
 Press 'Esc' to stop the tracker early.
    You can navigate the video using the scrollbar at the bottom.

  run_tracker VIDEO
    Allows you to select a VIDEO by its name. 'all' will run all videos and show average statistics. 'choose' will select one interactively.

 For the actual tracking code, check out the 'tracker_lct' function.

 Though it's not required, the code will make use of the MATLAB Parallel Computing Toolbox automatically if available.

 __________
 References